tirzak/zdesk-code/README.md

 Files that contain tests have "test_" prefix.
 The project include tests for api calls and output parser

-Run `python -m unittest discover` in a terminal to run all tests
+Run `python3 -m unittest discover` in a terminal to run all tests